Francesco-Nasoni/DFT-Helium-Atom/README.md

 V_\mathrm{eff}(r)=V_\mathrm{ext}(r)+V_H(r)+V_x(r)+V_c(r).
 $$

-Once the KS equations are solved, the total energy of the system is obtained by summing the single-particle eigenvalues $\varepsilon_i$ and subtracting the double-counted interaction terms:
+Once the KS equations are solved, the total energy of the system is computed by summing the single-particle eigenvalues $\varepsilon_i$ and subtracting the double-counted interaction terms:

 As described in [Spherical symmetry and radial equation](#spherical-symmetry-and-radial-equation), for the Helium atom in its ground state: